Medical expert of the article

 - cytological examination of the mucous membrane of the cervix;

-The expediency of provocation is decided individually by the attending physician.
-Indication, volume and frequency of additional studies are determined by the nature and severity of the clinical manifestations of gonococcal infection.
+The advisability of conducting a provocation is decided individually by the attending physician.
+Indications, volume and frequency of additional studies are determined by the nature and severity of the clinical manifestations of gonococcal infection.

-Multiplicity of serological studies: before treatment, again - after 3 months (with an unidentified source of infection) for syphilis and after 3-6-9 months for HIV, hepatitis B and C.
+Frequency of serological tests: before treatment, again after 3 months (if the source of infection is unknown) for syphilis and after 3-6-9 months for HIV, hepatitis B and C.

 Who to contact?